AqwamCreates/DataPredict/docs/API/Models/KMedoids.md

 * numberOfClusters: Number of clusters for model to train and predict on.

-* distanceFunction: The function that the model will use to train. distanceFunction available are “Euclidean” and “Manhattan“.
+* distanceFunction: The function that the model will use to train. distanceFunction available are:

+  *  Euclidean

+  *  Manhattan

+  *  CosineDistance

 * targetCost: The cost at which the model stops training.